natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics_commands.rst

 git add
 '''''''

-Command *git add* is used to start Git following files.
+Command ``git add`` is used to start Git tracking files.

-You can specify that you want to follow a particular file
+You can specify that you want to track a particular file

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_add_readme.png